rsksmart/devportal-1.0/rif/lumino/light-client/use/index.md

     * When the payment is completed: A callback will also be fired

-    Callbacks are explained on the next section
+    Callbacks are explained in the next section

 8. **Configuring callbacks**

-    All the operations previously described perform operations on background, but you may want to display success or error messages into your dapp after the operation finalises.
+    All the operations previously described perform operations in the background, but you may want to display success or error messages into your dapp after the operation finalises.
 For that, there are different callbacks.

     Callbacks are set on the Lumino instance like this: